 Brazil – Quality with question marks

-Brazil are never far from the conversation.
-Even with an inconsistent run leading into the tournament, the squad is loaded with talent.
-Vinicius Junior and Matheus Cunha bring attacking threat, while experienced players offer stability.
+Brazil are never far from the conversation, and even with an inconsistent run leading into the tournament, the squad is loaded with talent.

-History is also on their side.
-South American teams have often performed strongly when the tournament is played in the Americas.
+History is also on their side, as South American teams have often performed strongly when the tournament is played in the Americas.
+Germany are the only non-South American team to win a FIFA World Cup held in the Americas, with Uruguay (twice), Argentina (twice) and Brazil (three times) having won the other editions hosted on the continent.

 Verdict: A dangerous contender, but not the most reliable pick.